Abbott Labs (ABT) Gets a Hold Rating from BTIG

-In a report released yesterday, Ryan Zimmerman from BTIG maintained a Hold rating on Abbott Labs (ABT).
-The company’s shares closed last Tuesday at $92.62.
+In a report released today, Marie Thibault from BTIG maintained a Hold rating on Abbott Labs (ABT).
+The company’s shares closed last Monday at $92.56.

-According to TipRanks.com, Zimmerman is a 5-star analyst with an average return of 13.3% and a 59.2% success rate.
-Zimmerman covers the Healthcare sector, focusing on stocks such as Tactile Systems Technology, Staar Surgical Company, and Zimmer Biomet Holdings.
+According to TipRanks.com, Thibault is a 4-star analyst with an average return of 17.9% and a 62.5% success rate.
+Thibault covers the Healthcare sector, focusing on stocks such as Establishment Labs Holdings, Varian Medical Systems, and Edwards Lifesciences.

-Abbott Labs has an analyst consensus of Moderate Buy, with a price target consensus of $102.92.
+Currently, the analyst consensus on Abbott Labs is a Moderate Buy with an average price target of $102.92.

 See today’s analyst top recommended stocks >>